-The "Alamo Heights Independent School District Unlimited Tax School Building Bonds, Series 2018A" (the "Bonds" or the "Series 2018A Bonds"), as shown on page -ii- herein, are direct obligations of the Alamo Heights Independent School District (the "District") and are payable from an annual ad valorem tax levied, without legal limit as to rate or amount, upon all taxable property within the District.
+The "Alamo Heights Independent School District Variable Rate Unlimited Tax School Building Bonds, Series 2018B" (the "Bonds" or the "Series 2018B Bonds") are direct obligations of the Alamo Heights Independent School District (the "District") and are payable from an annual ad valorem tax levied, without legal limit as to rate or amount, upon all taxable property within the District.
 The Bonds are being issued pursuant to the Constitution and general laws of the State of Texas (the "State"), particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, Chapter 1371, as amended, of the Texas Government Code ("Chapter 1371"), an election held in the District on May 6, 2017 (the "Election"), and an order authorizing the issuance of the Bonds (the "Order") adopted by the Board of Trustees (the "Board") of the District on April 19, 2018.
 As permitted by the provisions of Chapter 1371, the Board, in the Order, delegated the authority to certain District officials (each an "Authorized Official") to execute an approval certificate (the "Approval Certificate") establishing the final pricing terms for the Bonds.
-The Approval Certificate was executed by an Authorized Official (as defined in the Order) on May 10, 2018.
+The Approval Certificate was executed by an Authorized Official on May 10, 2018.
 See "THE BONDS - Authority for Issuance" herein.